Last Updated: November 19, 2020

 ● Disposable nitrile gloves will be used when handling and cleaning dirty dishes, and when filling Growlers.

-● Masks will be made available to all staff, and all staff will be recommended to wear them when working.
+● Masks will be made available to all staff, and all staff will be required to wear them when working.

-● Masks will be mandatory at all times in the kitchen (preparing food, cleaning dishes).
+● Masks will be mandatory at all times while staff are on shift, including when serving a customer at the bar, pouring beer, interacting with customers, bussing tables, and while in the kitchen (preparing food, cleaning dishes).

 ● We have reviewed the information on cleaning and disinfecting surfaces.